Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 2 Januari 2026 23.36.52 UTC
+- WIB: Sabtu, 3 Januari 2026 00.27.59 UTC
-- WITA: Sabtu, 3 Januari 2026 00.36.52 UTC
+- WITA: Sabtu, 3 Januari 2026 01.27.59 UTC
-- WIT: Sabtu, 3 Januari 2026 01.36.52 UTC
+- WIT: Sabtu, 3 Januari 2026 02.27.59 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"Never give up.
+There is no such thing as an ending, just a new beginning."

-Kategori: motivational
+Kategori: inspirational